 Anyone aged 60 or over who lives in Scotland is able to travel free on virtually all scheduled local registered and long-distance bus services available to the general public using the National Entitlement Card (NEC).

-Only a small number of services will not recognise the card, for example premium fare bus services, some night services and city sightseeing buses.
+Only a small number of services will not recognise the card, for example:

 There are no boundary restrictions or charges for travel within Scotland, regardless of distance.